 Public health concerns and awareness around the dangers of opioids are expected to drive development of alternative approaches to pain management.
 This has created a significant market opportunity for cannabis-based products and could drive substantial upstream demand for Licensed Producers.
-The development of pharmaceuticals based on cannabis could significantly expand the market by ensuring consistent, quantifiable dosing, which should help physicians gain comfort in prescribing it.
+The development of pharmaceuticals based on cannabis could significantly expand the market by ensuring consistent, quantifiable dosing, which will provide physicians with comfort in prescribing it.